calvary1/Cocoa/README.md

 # Cocoa
 This is an example demonstrating my interest :
 History of Cocoa
-Botanical names
+Botanical name
+characteristics of cocoa
-Varieties / Hybride
+Varieties
 How long does it take for a cocoa tree to bear fruit how much cocoa will grow on one acre? what is the planting distance for cocoa?